KirstieJane/NeuropixelAnalyses/README.md

 print(keys)

 ```
-as a note, session 4 has really good Primary Visual Cortex data so that's always a good place to start.
+Note: session 4 has really good Primary Visual Cortex data so that's always a good place to start.

-You can read more about the neuropixel dataset [here](https://www.biorxiv.org/content/10.1101/2020.10.27.358291v1)
+:mouse: You can read more about the neuropixel dataset [here](https://www.biorxiv.org/content/10.1101/2020.10.27.358291v1)

 ## Goals